syncfusion-content/blazor-docs/blazor/appearance/themes.md

 ### Change theme dynamically in Blazor Web app

-The following example demonstrates how to change a theme dynamically in Blazor application using Syncfusion Blazor themes using Syncfusion Dropdown component.
+The following example demonstrates how to change a theme dynamically in Blazor application using Syncfusion&reg; Blazor themes using Syncfusion&reg; Dropdown component.

 * For **Blazor Web App**, the theme is changed based on query string at the **~/Components/App.razor** file